Bevy Tutorial: Pong

 Next up lets make some action.
 At minimum our game should have some interaction between its entities.

-Once again we need to create some components and a bundle:
+Once again we need to create the component and what it requires:

 #[derive(Component)]